juanmartin/juanm-art/content/blog/this-site.md

 Where you are now is my second try.
 I used [Leonids](https://github.com/renyuanz/leonids) Gatsby Starter and modified it to my needs.
 I tried a few but this one was the best for my needs, even though I had to expand it a bit (still being a **WIP**) but what I liked the most is the fact that it doesn't contain much boilerplate, so it was easy to get started.

 ...
+Sorry it's late y estoy re quemado.
+Stay tuned for more tech tips about how I put this together.